-Brothers and sisters in Christ, together with you we are daily renewing our faith.
-That’s why we are so glad that you read our Daily Devotional every day.
+Brothers and sisters in Christ, together with you, we are daily renewing our faith.
+That’s why we are so glad you read our Daily Devotional daily.
 We hope it gives you a guiding thought for the day.
-Today’s thought for the Day: Love your spouse as yourself.
-Today February 5, we quote from the Bible 1 Corinthians 7.
+Today’s idea for the Day: Love your spouse as yourself.
+Today February 5, we quote from the Bible, 1 Corinthians 7.

 Devotional for Today February 5

 The husband should fulfill his marital duty to his wife, and likewise the wife to her husband. (full text at 1 Corinthians 7:1-7)